baronrustamov/ainlpbot/README.md

 ## Search GitHub

 The inline mode can also be used to search for threads and commits in the [GitHub repository](https://github.com/python-telegram-bot/python-telegram-bot) of python-telegram-bot.
-Simply type `@ainlpbot #<your search keyword>` and select the result.
+Simply type `@AI_NLP_BOT #<your search keyword>` and select the result.
 The search keyword may be either

 * the number of an issue/pull request
 * a phrase to search for in issue/pull request titles
 * a commit SHA

-Optionally you may prepend the name of a repository within the [python-telegram-bot GitHub organization](https://github.com/python-telegram-bot) (`@ainlpbot repo#<your search keyword>`) to search in that repo instead of the default repository.
+Optionally you may prepend the name of a repository within the [python-telegram-bot GitHub organization](https://github.com/python-telegram-bot) (`@AI_NLP_BOT repo#<your search keyword>`) to search in that repo instead of the default repository.

 Of course, you can also insert those links directly into your message, e.g.

 ```
-@ainlpbot Pull Request #1920 is about #TypeHinting.
+@AI_NLP_BOT Pull Request #1920 is about #TypeHinting.
 ```

 ## Short-Replies

 rules-bot provides a number of predefined messages that are frequently needed.
 A list of available tag hints is available via the `/hints` command.
 Simply send `#<taghint>` and rules-bot will delete your message and send the corresponding text instead.
 Reply to a message with `#<taghint>` to make rules-bot send the message as reply to that message.

 Tag hints are also available via the inline mode.
-Typing `@ainlpbot #taghint` allows you to send the message yourself instead of having rules-bot send it.
-You can even type `@ainlpbot #taghint <a personal message>`, to insert the personal message at a meaningful spot within the message.
+Typing `@AI_NLP_BOT #taghint` allows you to send the message yourself instead of having rules-bot send it.
+You can even type `@AI_NLP_BOT #taghint <a personal message>`, to insert the personal message at a meaningful spot within the message.
 For most tag hints this will just prepend the personal message.

 ## Things it does automatically